How do I schedule a free phone consult?

 Do you accept insurance and what are private pay rates?

-If I do not accept your insurance and/or you choose self-pay, I encourage you to submit an out-of-network claim if you have out-of-network benefits.
+I encourage you to submit an out-of-network claim if you have out-of-network benefits.
 I can provide a superbill upon request to assist you in this process.

 What are your self-pay rates?